Mmusi/Cognitive-Class.ai-Data-Visualisation/README.md

 <hr>

 Copyright &copy; 2020.
-This notebook and its source code are released under the terms of the [MIT License].
+These notebooks and the source codes are released under the terms of the [MIT License].